-A thorough cleaning at your dentist’s office helps you maintain a bright and healthy smile, but it also helps prevent serious health issues that can be detected through your oral health.
+A thorough cleaning at with our dental team helps you maintain a bright and healthy smile, but it also helps prevent serious health issues that can be detected through your oral health.
 Poor dental hygiene is linked to gum disease, tooth loss, cardiovascular disease, bone loss, cancers, and various other problems.

 - Step 1

 Our dental hygienist checks your mouth to ensure no issues, such as gingivitis, before proceeding.
 Using a small mirror, we’re able to inspect hard to reach places that are usually difficult to see.